eclipse-tractusx/puris/docs/admin/Admin_Guide.md

 Please refer to the [Interface Documentation](../interfaceDoc) and the implementation for further information.

+### Import operational data from documents

+In order to improve the addition of data, the API offers an endpoint at `/file/upload` to import data for the standard Short Term Material Demand, Planned Production Output, Delivery Information and Item Stock.

+Templates for the data upload can be found in `/frontend/src/assets`.

+> NOTE:
+>
+> Importing data for a standard overwrites existing data.
+Make sure you do not lose any data.

 ## Postgres

 The PURIS Backend uses a postgres Database.
 The helm installation already has a dependency that may be installed with